hilly/lovecleanstreets/README.md

 testing
 -------
-approved feeds should be visible (on the test server) at: http://apitest.mediaklik.com/reports/georss?age=40&authorityid=242&approvedonly=false unapproved feeds should be visible (on the test server) at: http://apitest.mediaklik.com/reports/?approvedonly=false&age=40&authorityid=242
+Approved feeds should be visible (on the test server) at: http://apitest.mediaklik.com/reports/georss?age=40&authorityid=242&approvedonly=true
+Anapproved feeds should be visible (on the test server) at: http://apitest.mediaklik.com/reports/?approvedonly=false&age=40&authorityid=242
 ****